Strategic and business planning for events

 The New Zealand Events Association (NZEA) has developed a guide to help you with strategic and business planning for your events.

-If you've been invited to submit a Stage 2 application for Major Events Development Fund investment, you'll need to include a comprehensive business plan.
-This can be in any format and include all of the elements outlined in the Business Plan Template in the guide (below), along with any other information that's relevant to your application.
+If you've been invited to submit a full application for Major Events Fund investment, you'll need to submit a comprehensive business plan that includes all of the elements outlined in the Business Plan Template in the guide (below), along with any other information that's relevant to your application.

 Event Scotland has developed a helpful guide for event management business planning.